paragkhanna1/YCB-Handovers/README.md

 Each of these folders has 2 folders: 'forward_handovers' and 'reverse_handovers'.
 The 'handovers' folder contains all recorded and segmented handovers as separate folders when participant 1 acts as giver and passed the objects to participant 2, who acted as taker.
 The 'handovers_reverse' contains all handovers when participant 2 acted as giver and participant 1 as taker.
 This is done for purely analytical purposes.

+Pair 4 is a left handed-right handed pair with forward handovers from left handed to right handed participants.
+All other pairs are right-right handed participants.

 The labels for what a handover represents in a each 'forward_handovers' and 'reverse_handovers' is given in the label_handovers.csv file in that folder.

 Here's a weight (in grams) mapping for these labels: